 NCW Beadle Herbarium

 The N.C.W.
-Beadle Herbarium (NE) at UNE consists of more than 85,000 vascular plant specimens, housed in a purpose built facility.
-Herbarium NE is an internationally recognised herbarium.
-Herbarium NE is able to exchange specimens with, borrow from and lend to other recognised herbaria.
+Beadle Herbarium (NE) at UNE consists of c.100 000 vascular plant specimens, housed in a purpose built facility with excellent stereomicroscopes and specimen imaging equipment.
+Herbarium NE was the first university-only herbarium to deliver data to Australia's Virtual Herbarium and Atlas of Living Australia (c.
+83 000 records from 2013).
+Herbarium NE is internationally recognised, and is able to exchange specimens with, borrow from and lend to other recognised herbaria.

 - Resource for taxonomic, ecological and other university and herbarium research.

 - Repository for scientific vouchers that underpin various biological activities such as plant classification, vegetation surveys, rare and threatened plant investigations, botanical studies, etc.

 To adequately perform the roles outlined above, the operations of the herbarium must work towards the following: